capitolmuckrakr/Gucci/README.md

     filing.filing_type
     => :lobbyingdisclosure2

-Other attributes, accessible using .body, are stored as arrays of named hashes, as arrays, or as strings, such as lobbyists and contributions (hashes), pacs and agencies(arrays) and specific issues(string).
+Other attributes, accessible using .body, are stored as arrays of named hashes, as arrays, or as strings.

     filing.body.issues.first
     => {:issueAreaCode=>"CAW", :specific_issues=>"CAC meetings about state work on methane